 C is for Cicada Killer Wasp.
 The Cicada Killer Wasp (in North America, Sphecius speciosus) is a large wasp, which captures adult cicadas, paralyzes them, places them in a burrow, and then lays an egg on them.
 The cicada dies as it is consumed by the developing wasp larvae.
 If you want to learn more about these wasps, visit Prof. Chuck Holiday’s Cicada Killer Wasp Website.

-As you might guess from Elias Bonaros’ photo, Cicada Killer Wasps are less aggressive towards humans than other wasps, however we don’t not recommend approaching them, particularly, if you are a cicada.
+As you might guess from Elias Bonaros’ photo, Cicada Killer Wasps are less aggressive towards humans than other wasps, however, we do not recommend approaching them, particularly, if you are a cicada.

 More (lots more):